cs50/cs50.readthedocs.io/video.md

 ## Acknowledgements

-Special thanks to CS50's friends at [Google](https://www.google.com/) for their support of this app!
+Special thanks to CS50's friends at [Google](https://www.google.com/) for their support of this app and to Twitter for its [emojis](https://twemoji.twitter.com/)!